The Function of Emotions

 In general, only changes in the body or environment that produce emotion are noticed.
 Emotions are the path that highly selected bits of the world take into the self.
 We scarcely experience the world apart from our emotional response to it.

 Emotions originate in the primitive limbic system, which is common to all mammals.
 (When you see a picture or model of the brain, you don’t see the limbic system.
 The large cerebral cortex sits over it like a helmet with a slit in the middle, where the two major hemispheres join together.)
-Although the brain is always changing, the limbic system is pretty much fully developed on a structural level by age three.
-Hence it is called, the Toddler brain.
+Although the brain is always changing, the limbic system is pretty much fully developed on a structural level by age 3.
+Hence, it is called the toddler brain.

 As children mature, emotional response to change expands to include thinking.
 Changes in thinking and imagining now produce emotional response.
 Slowly developing thought patterns, regulated by emotions, enable children to construct meaning about the world and their relation to it.